lorenzo-rovigatti/comp_bio_notes/quantum.md

 \Psi = \sum_{i} c_i f_i,
 $$

-where $c_i$ are constants chosen so that the resulting $\Psi$ is a good approximation of the ground state, and it is associated to an energy $E$.
+where $c_i$ are constants chosen so that the resulting $\Psi$ is a good approximation of the ground state, and is associated to an energy $E$.
 Here "good" means that each coefficient $c_i$ obeys the variational principle:

 $$
 0 = \frac{dE}{dc_i} = 2 \left\langle \Psi \middle| H \middle| \frac{d\Psi}{dc_i} \right\rangle = 2 \left\langle \Psi \middle| H \middle| f_i \right\rangle